 - An estimate of the number of congenital heart pathologies in Madagascar is around 3,600 annually for 720,000 births – or 5 in every thousand births.

 *Estimates Developed by the UN Inter-agency Group for Child Mortality Estimation (UNICEF, WHO, World Bank, UN DESA Population Division)

-- 11 closed-heart operations were performed.
+- USFC performed 11 closed-heart operations on children in Madagascar.

 - 16 children who required open-heart surgery were brought to France for treatment.

 USFC’s pediatric cardiac surgery program is designed for children under the age of 16 with congenital or acquired heart defects in Malagasy, Madagascar.
 In partnership with Soavinandriana Hospital of Antananarivo (CENHOSOA) and the Félix Guyon hospital of St. Denis (La Réunion, France), the program consists of bi-annual surgical missions.
 Volunteer teams of cardiac surgeons, anesthetists and pediatric cardiologists come from La Réunion for consultations and closed-heart surgeries performed in collaboration with the Malagasy medical team of CENHOSOA.

 Children diagnosed as needing more complex surgery, including open-heart surgeries, are brought back to La Réunion or metropolitan France for care.
 More recently, the program has been geared towards strengthening the capacities within CENHOSOA through:

 - Empowerment of Malagasy medical teams through refined screening and diagnosis trainings to better determine the treatment for each child.

 - Training of the teams in simple cardiac surgeries with an opportunity for growth in the future to more complex surgeries.